jckorlian/duolingo-dark-mode/README.md

 # To-do / Known issues
 - **Story mode**
   - Various text contrast is, not good.
-  - Start buttons are white.
 - **Word hints**
   - Divider lines are in white and thick instead of thin and light grey.
+I'm struggling to solve this one.
 - **XP goal**
   - The table has not yet been styled to dark mode.
 - **Other**